-Pary Fassihi, lecturer in the College of Arts & Sciences Writing Program, revolutionized her classes with the help of educational technology.
+Pary Fassihi, assistant director of the Center for Teaching & Learning and former senior lecturer in the College of Arts & Sciences Writing Program, revolutionized her classes with the help of educational technology.
 For her English as a Second Language (ESL) course in academic writing, Fassihi faced two problems: time constraints, and students asking questions that she had already addressed in lecture.

 Fassihi received a fellowship from the Center for Teaching & Learning to rethink the way she approached the class and, ultimately, to recreate the entire course as a series of homework and class instructional assignments that mixed video with assessments and exercises, as well as in-class assessments and online feedback sessions.
 Over the course of a summer, she revamped all of the materials and her classroom lecture plans.
 When the new class began in the fall, she was ready to roll.